 There are a number of challenges that cancer immunotherapy treatments face.
 Approved immunotherapies work in 20 to 30 percent of patients.
-They depend on the patient's weakened immune system and, in some cases can cause autoimmune disease.
+They depend on the patient's weakened immune system; and, in some cases, can cause autoimmune disease.

-The off-the-shelf approach means that the treatments are pre-manufactured, and the patient will be able to receive her/his personalized treatment based on the results of an easy and common HLA test on her/his saliva sample.
-This approach is quick, and relatively inexpensive, and avoids the complex manufacturing process associated with personalized immunotherapy treatments.
+The off-the-shelf approach means that the treatments are pre-manufactured and the patient will be able to receive personalized, targeted treatment using an easy and common human leukocyte antigen (HLA) test on their saliva sample.
+This approach is quick, relatively inexpensive, and avoids the complex manufacturing process associated with other personalized immunotherapy treatments.
 This approach is the first of its kind for advanced breast cancer.

 Source: BriaCell Therapeutics Corp.